Strengthening employee engagement

 We recruit in all countries and for all jobs in order to support our growth.
 In order to ensure the consistency and relevance of such recruitment, for several years, we have been developing digital tools to allow for better visibility of available professional opportunities.
 The Workday platform recruitment module was deployed in all our subsidiaries with the objective of harmonizing our Group processes in this area.
 All countries can publish their job offers via Workday on our internal and external career site at the same time in order to increase our visibility and develop our employer image.

-This tool also allows us to manage the multicasting of our postings on different job boards (LinkedIn and other more local job sites) with a single-entry point.
+This tool also allows us to manage the multicasting of our postings on different job boards (LinkedIn and other more local job sites) with a single entry point.
 Workday provides transparency on the recruitment process for managers (number of applications received, follow-up of candidates for interviews, etc.) and allows recruiters to manage applications directly in this system.
 All applications received are centralized and shared with our managers, and responses to candidates are also sent directly from this platform.
-The Recruitment module also allows us to meet GDPR regulation requirements with regard to data retention.
+The recruitment module also allows us to meet GDPR regulation requirements with regard to data retention.

 Recruitment remains a very local activity linked to lines of business and cultural specificities.
 For this reason, the search for target profiles is managed mainly by the subsidiaries’ teams in order to adapt to the context of each country and to attract talent more effectively.
 One of the approaches shared within our company throughout the world is the involvement of employees in the recruitment of new colleagues.
 To strengthen this practice, we have developed co-option programs that aim to reward employees for their contribution in identifying profiles that may meet our needs.
-India and China, for example, have implemented a co-option program to help recruit sales managers, and Australia is promoting this approach by offering referral rewards for both permanent and temporary positions.

 Skills development policy